Rubinho12/Rubinho12.github.io/_posts/2022-10-16-Exploratory-Data-Analysis.md

 * ## What is Exploratory Data Analysis?

-     Exploratory Data Analysis, often abbreviated as EDA, is an approach used by data analysts and data scientists to analyze and investigate data sets in order to  summarize their main characteristics , often empploying data vizualization methods.
+     Exploratory Data Analysis, often abbreviated as EDA, is an approach used by data analysts and data scientists to analyze and investigate data sets in order to  summarize their main characteristics , often employing data vizualization methods.
 EDA has been promoted by an American mathematician named **John Tukey** since 1970.

  * ## What strategy is used in performing EDA?